LACCI-WLU/DL-models-for-PNSDs-prediction/README.md

 The file ends with CVAO, which means the model was trained on the Cape Verde Atmospheric Observatory dataset, while the ASI means the well-trained model after being transferred to the Ascension Island dataset.

-You can use keras.models.load_model(file) for files in this repository.
+You can use keras.models.load_model(file) to load files for files in this repository.

 If you have any questions about these models, please contact chengyuhan@westlake.edu.cn.